Ammara-Haroon/to-do-app/README.md

 To view the demo through docker, clone the repo and run the following command int the root directory `docker compose up --build`
 App will be available at http://localhost:5173 .
+API will be avaialable at http://localhost:8080 .
+Swagger API documentation is available at http://localhost:8080/swagger-ui/index.html .
 Reset the assigned ports in compose.yaml if required.

 ## Build Steps